 We’re always looking for people with the right skills.
 To fit in at Casepak you really need to live up to our “recycling excellence” promise.
 We look for people who: Are passionate about recycling Understand waste management Believe in real customer service Are cheerful, helpful, bright and resourceful Of course, you don’t need to be a recycling guru or waste management expert for every role, but we do ask that you have the right attitude from the outset.
 As vacancies occur, we’ll post them below.
 Please check back regularly for updated job vacancy listings.
+All applications should be emailed to firstname.lastname@example.org.
+Alternatively you can call Lee Gretton on 0116 2867772.
 And don’t forget to follow us on Twitter @CasepakLtd as we’ll also use this to let you know.
-LGV 1 and LGV 2 Drivers As one of the Midlands’ leading paper recycling facilities, we at Casepak Leicester, require drivers with the ability to operate roll on roll off vehicles.
-Therefore, to help continue our growth in this sector, we are seeking LGV 1 & 2 drivers with some...Read More >
+Before you apply to be part of the Casepak team, please read our Privacy Notice for Job Applicants.
+Site Cleanliness Operative An exciting opportunity has arisen for a Site Cleanliness Operative to join Casepak, one of the...Read More >

 In 2015, approximately 5.7 million tonnes of dry recycling came from households in England.
 Recycling avoids emissions of around 62 million tonnes of CO2 eq compared to providing an equivalent amount of materials from primary sources (e.g. mining).
 The tonnage of municipal waste sent to landfill has decreased from 25 million tonnes in 2010 to 15 million tonnes in 2015.
 Recycled paper produces 73% less air pollution than paper made from raw materials.
 Glass is 100% recyclable, but glass that is thrown into landfill will never decompose.
 Approximately 18 million tonnes of waste is landfilled in UK sites each year.